Certificate in the Recognition and Care of the Acutely Ill Woman in Maternity Services

 - This programme is approved by the NMBI (Nursing and Midwifery Board of Ireland).

 Recognising and responding to acutely ill women in maternity settings requires enhanced midwifery knowledge and skills.
 By closely monitoring and assessing changes in clinical observations and interpreting early sings of physical and/or psychological decline, midwives are more likely to identify deterioration and accelerate care in a timely and appropriate manner.
-The Certificate in the Recognition and Care of the Acutely Ill Woman in Maternity Services will allow midwives to develop their knowledge and skills in the recognition, assessment, care, and evaluation of acutely ill women in this regard.

 On completion of the programme the graduates will be able to: